rksht/scaffold/README.md

 * A usual scanner for usual tokenizing.
 * A json loader.
 * An arena allocator.
-* A POD-key hash based on foundation's hash
+* A POD-key hash based on foundation's hash.